microsoft/MixedReality-AzureCommunicationServices-Sample/docs/markdown/unity-sample-app-setup-7.md

 4. Paste the authentication key into the inspector window.

-5. Clear the **Authentication Manager**, **Communication Authentication Token**, **Function App Endpoint**, and **Function App  Authentication Token** settings.
-These aren't needed if a key is being used.
-Having these fields set to some value can prevent the authentication key from being used.
+5. Clear the **Function App Endpoint** setting.
+This isn't needed if a key is being used.
+Having the field set to some value can prevent the authentication key from being used.

     <img src="./images/image-508-auth-key-app.png" alt="Entering the auth key into MeetingManager's inspector properties" style="max-height: 350px" />